REEVALUATE/CACAO-RS/README.md

 ## Mapping strategy

-Full use of the artefact -> action:use
+Full use of the artefact

-Attribution ->
+Based on Actions for Rules: https://www.w3.org/TR/odrl-vocab/#actions and https://www.w3.org/TR/odrl-vocab/#actionsCommon

-ShareAlike ->
+Aggregating actions:
-No Derivatives ->
+- use
-Non-Commercial ->
+- transfer ownership